szymon-jedrzejewski/LolTeamMenager/README.md

-Simple game where you manager of League of Legends team.
+Simple game where you're the manager of a League of Legends team.